The average homeowner spends $123 on lawn care and mowing services.

 In the high growing season, this will likely break down to about once a week, which is why lawn care specialists often offer weekly plans.

-Don’t mow your grass if it hasn’t grown more than ⅓ of its height since you last cut it.
+Don’t mow your grass if it hasn’t grown more than one-third of its height since you last cut it.
 For example, if you want grass no more than 2 inches, don’t mow it until it’s 3 inches.
 Don’t cut your grass when wet, as it clumps together and places more stress on your mower’s blades and makes it harder for the sun to reach the turf.
 This can lead to mold or disease.
 Conversely, don’t mow when it’s too dry.
 But, if you do, be sure to raise your mower’s deck height by about half an inch to encourage slower growth.